“It takes courage to grow up and become who you truly are.” – E.E. Cummings

 “How do you speak English?” the other Marine, who was a skinny, beady-eyed kid, asked.

-A lanky Sergeant with a pencil thin mustache that didn’t connect under his hawk-like nose stepped out of the tent.
+A lanky, red-headed Sergeant with a pencil thin mustache that didn’t connect under his hawk-like nose stepped out of the tent.
 He didn’t look at Hadija like he was trying to help.
 He looked at her like he was trying to solve a puzzle and she was the answer.

 “I got some food right in here, come and get it.” the Sergeant replied.

-“Sarge, she’s just a kid,” the young Marine answered.
+“Sarge, she’s jest a kid,” the young Marine answered.

 “Shut yer piehole, or take a walk, Private,” the redhead snapped.